mwat56/whitespace/README.md

 There are two ways to use this library:

-1. as a middleware plugin which then will be used automatically;
+1. As a middleware plugin which then will be used automatically.
-2. by calling the `Remove(…)` function from your code whenever it suits you.
+2. By calling the `Remove()` function from your code whenever it suits you.

-In both cases you have to use this library by
+In both cases you can use this library by

 	import "github.com/mwat56/whitespace"